jonasbrocas007/jonasbrocas007/README.md

 I like low level stuff.
 I like Operating systems and programming languages.
 I use arch Btw.
-My main programming language is python but i know python and rust.
+My main programming language is python but i know python, go and some more stuff.

 <!--
 **jonasbrocas007/jonasbrocas007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.